 Be sure you train your employees on how to run a basic sale, including how to find specific items.
 You need to walk them through how to add items if something isn’t there, as well as how to change quantities and remove certain items.
 They need to know how to cancel a sale and how to issue a refund.
 They will also need to know how receipts are handled and how to add specific discounts.

 There are two main options for where a POS system is located: on-premises vs. on the cloud.
 For an on-premises system, you purchase the POS system and its required hardware up front and then maintain updates yourself.
 This requires a higher up-front investment, but it can be a good way to maintain control over your system.

-A cloud POS system allows you to access your POS software from any device.
-Any software updates are pushed to your devices, and you’ll have access to a corporate team of IT experts in case things go wrong.
+A cloud POS system for small business allows you to access your POS software from any device.
+Any software updates are pushed to your devices.
+You’ll have access to a corporate team of IT experts in case things go wrong.
 These systems can be cheaper on the front end, but they do leave you in less direct control of your system.

-There are a few primary pieces of hardware you’ll need to run a POS system.
+There are a few primary pieces of hardware you’ll need to run a POS system for small business.
 The first of these is some sort of a monitor or display system.
 This can be a tablet, a smartphone, or even a computer.

 You’ll also need a credit card reader with both chip reader and magnetic strip reading capabilities.
 Depending on your setup, you may want a barcode scanner and a receipt printer.
 And you’ll need a cash drawer to handle the cash transactions that run through your system.

 Choosing Among Types of POS System for Small Business